 Brian James is a yoga teacher, designer and musician.
 For the past twenty years he’s been exploring the intersection of yoga, music, psychology and shamanism.

 His approach is rooted in the belief that yoga is not about striving toward a physical or spiritual ideal, but rather, that it’s a deeply personal process of embodied awakening to one’s own truth and potential.
 His mission is to make real yoga accessible to everyone and to support others in developing a life-supporting and life-enriching personal yoga practice.

-Brian is the author of Harmonic Movement: Vinyasa Yoga for Strength, Flexibility & Mind-Body Harmony, and the creator of numerous yoga instructional videos and practice resources.
+Brian is the author of a vinyasa yoga practice manual, Harmonic Movement, creator of numerous yoga practice resources and host of the Medicine Path Podcast.
 When he’s not out sharing yoga and music medicine, he’s at home practicing the yoga of relationship with his wife Debbie and their two Boston Terriers, Kingston & Sweetie in Montréal, Canada.

 “Brian will make yoga entirely your own, efficient, powerful and safe.
 Please go to Brian.”

 “My mission is to share practices and co-create spaces that help us evolve and transform our way of being in the world so that we can connect more deeply and compassionately with our selves and each other — for the good of our communities, the planet and all beings.”

 Yoga and music are powerful ways to connect with your authentic self, which deepens your connection to others, and to the creative energy flowing through all life.
 A regular practice develops sensitivity, discipline, the ability to listen, clarity of mind, and mental, physical, emotional health and well-being.